 But poor Tharn lacks oceans, so tsunamis were local and limited.
 Firestorms were limited to forested regions, far smaller on Tharn; way less smoke and CO2 darkened the skies.
 And the Tharnian impacts hit fresh basaltic crust, not deep carbonate-rich sedimentary strata full of coral and shells; the effect was like a big volcanic eruption, with cooling and acid rain, but not long-term worldwide poisoning or double climate swings.
 Poverty has its perks.
 Tharn's relative sterility speeded its recovery!

-The two craters are huge--only the monstrous Heloon Basin is bigger than Parthak.
-300 km (190 mi) rim to rim, with a splash apron and rays spreading 1000 km in all directions, Parthak lies in a dry zone where weathering is fairly slow; parts of the ring are still 5 km high--high enough to snag clouds, creating their own (sparse) rain and snow.
+Parthak Crater is Tharn's second largest--only monstrous Heloon Basin surpasses it.
+Parthak is 300 km (190 mi) rim to rim, with a splash apron and rays spreading 1000 km in all directions.
+Parthak lies in a dry zone where weathering is fairly slow; while there's one pass in the southeast only 2.3 km high (7500'), parts of the ring reach 5000 m (16,500')--high enough not just to snag clouds but to create them even in dry desert air, generating their own (sparse) rain and snow.
 Open pine forests cling to the outer slopes, the summit ridge is alpine meadows and snowfields, with small glaciers in shady north-facing cirques.

 The inner slope is a surreal sight: the curving mountain wall is 8 km high, as tall as Everest!
 That's so high that even on little Tharn, with its sharp curvature, the far side 300 km away is above the horizon--just barely, on a very clear day.
 And the great bowl below you is often dappled with clouds.
 The crater's air is both denser and more humid than that of the surrounding desert plateau.
 Lake Parthak fills much of the crater floor; the central peak is now an island.
 The lakeshore is 3 km below datum; the pool of denser air makes the basin hot for this latitude as well as more humid.
 This creates a densely wooded air-oasis sheltering winged species, including villages of lebbirds and flyotes.
 The ecological anomaly creates a cultural island, too.
 Trench and high desert species who rarely meet in the outside world here live side by side.

 The other great crater is Rapass, 200 km (125 mi) across.
 Up between the Duhor and Wolak Seas, Rapass is so far north that the shady sides of both the south and north rim have extensive glaciers; a cold, milky lake 30 km (20 mi) wide fills the center.
 Dense, dark forest covers most of the floor and lower slopes.
-The floor is 1.5 km below datum, enough to give the basin a mild climate--nearly subtropical in fact--but the basin's not quite deep enough and the air's slightly too thin to attract many lebbirds, though some flyotes live here.
+The floor is 1.5 km below datum, enough to give the basin a mild climate--nearly subtropical in fact--but the basin's not quite deep enough and the air's slightly too thin to attract more than a handful of lebbirds, though some flyotes live here.
 Mops, thotters and elaffes dominate the population--not so different from the woods outside.
-A pleasant air oasis but not the cultural and ecological anomaly that Parthak is.
+A pleasant air oasis, but not the cultural and ecological anomaly that Parthak is.

 On Tharn, depth is all.